Betula cordifolia

-Betula cordifolia, the mountain paper birch (also known as mountain white birch or eastern paper birch) is a birch species native to Eastern Canada and the Northeastern United States.
+Betula cordifolia, the mountain paper birch or heartleaf birch (also known as mountain white birch or eastern paper birch) is a birch species native to Eastern Canada and the Northeastern United States.
 Until recently it was considered a variety of Betula papyrifera (paper birch), with which it shares many characteristics, and it was classified as B. papyrifera var. cordifolia (Regel) Fern.

 Description

 Betula cordifolia is a deciduous tree that reaches heights of about 60 feet or 25 m and a trunk diameter of about 30 inches or about 75 cm.
 Mature bark is white or bronze-white, peeling in thin layers.
 The inner surface of the bark is copper-coloured and the young bark is shiny brown with pale brown lenticels.
 The leaves are alternate, ovate, 6–12 cm long, and double-toothed.
 As the specific epithet suggests, the leaf base is generally cordate (heart-shaped), however this can be misleading as it is occasionally flat or rounded.
 The leaves are dotted with many resin glands and the buds are ovoid and blunt.
 The twigs are yellow-brown to dark-brown and are dotted with resin glands and gray lenticels.
 They lack the hairs found on Betula papyrifera.
 The flowers are catkins, with pollen catkins 2–4 cm long and seed catkins 1–2 cm long.
 The seed catkins mature to about 3–5 cm long and bear winged nutlets about 2–3 mm long.